-When the application review has been successfully completed all is in order, the IECEx Secretary will identify a lead assessor and expert assessor(s) to act as team leader.
-He may also consult with the Chairman of the Panel of Assessors during this period Convenor of IECEx Assessment Group.
-In some cases, a member of the team may be designated as an 'off-site' assessor.
+When the application review has been successfully completed, the IECEx Secretary will identify a lead assessor and expert assessor(s).
+He may also consult with the Convenor of IECEx Assessment Group (ExAG).
+In some cases, a member of the team may be designated as an "off-site" assessor.